-- An ability to correctly use discipline specific tools and /or techniques. - Critical thinking skills necessary in science including appropriate study techniques, problem solving skills and the use of data to assess the validity of claims. - The ability to research, interpret and communicate concepts obtained from scientific literature. - An understanding of the relationships between course concepts and society, including the impact of course specific technology.
+- An understanding of discipline specific terminology and methods. - An ability to correctly use discipline specific tools and /or techniques. - Critical thinking skills necessary in science including appropriate study techniques, problem solving skills and the use of data to assess the validity of claims. - The ability to research, interpret and communicate concepts obtained from scientific literature. - An understanding of the relationships between course concepts and society, including the impact of course specific technology.

-Degrees: Students may earn an Associate in Arts AA-DTA degree (90 credits) which is designed fro students planning to transfer to a baccalaureate institution with junior standing.
+Degrees: Students may earn an Associate in Arts AA-DTA degree (90 credits) which is designed for students planning to transfer to a baccalaureate institution with junior standing.
 Students pursuing this degree should meet with an academic advisor at WWCC and an advisor at their intended baccalaureate institution to determine an appropriate educational plan.
 (See AA-DTA in Degrees section of catalog).